 Here's how the massive Rogers outage is affecting Waterloo region

-A massive Rogers outage is impacting people across the country, including here in Waterloo region.
+A massive Rogers outage has impacted the entire country, including in Waterloo region.

-Many woke up Friday to find they are unable to call, text or use the internet.
+While Rogers said Saturday that the 'vast majority' of service for customers had been restored, many woke up Friday to find they were unable to call, text or use the internet.

-Many retailers and businesses are also facing trouble accepting debit and credit payments.
+Many retailers and businesses were also facing trouble accepting debit and credit payments.

-Here’s a look at how the outage is impacting services in Waterloo region:
+Here’s a look at how the outage impacted or is impacting services in Waterloo region:

 MUNICIPALITIES

-The City of Kitchener says debit and credit payments are currently not available for any city services.
+The City of Kitchener says debit and credit payments were not available for any city services.

-Debit, credit and ATM services are also down at the Kitchener Market.
-The market is open and accepting cash.
+Debit, credit and ATM services were also down at the Kitchener Market.

 Cash or cheque payments only: